deepanshs/mrsimulator/docs/introduction.rst

       }
   }

-The value of the `isotope` key holds the spin isotope, here given a value of `2H`.
+The `isotope` key holds the spin isotope, here given a value of `2H`.
-The value of the `isotropic_chemical_shift` is the optional :math:`^2\text{H}` isotropic chemical shift, here given as `4.1 ppm`.
+The `isotropic_chemical_shift` is the isotropic chemical shift of the site isotope, :math:`^2\text{H}`, here given as `4.1 ppm`.
 We have additionally defined an optional `shielding_symmetric` key, whose value holds a dictionary with the components of the second-rank traceless symmetric nuclear shielding tensor.
 We parameterize this tensor using the Haeberlen convention with parameters `zeta` and `eta`, defined as the shielding anisotropy and asymmetry, respectively.
+The Euler angle orientations, `alpha`, `beta`, and `gamma` are the relative orientation of the nuclear shielding tensor from a common reference frame.

 Since deuterium is a quadrupolar nucleus, :math:`I>1/2`, there also can be a quadrupolar coupling interaction between the nuclear quadrupole moment and the surrounding electric field gradient (EFG) tensor, defined in a dictionary held in the optional key `quadrupolar`.
-An EFG tensor is a second-rank traceless symmetric tensor, and we describe the quadrupolar coupling with the parameters `Cq` and `eta`, i.e., the quadrupolar coupling constant and asymmetry parameter, respectively.
-Additionally, we see the Euler angle orientations, `alpha`, `beta`, and `gamma`, which are the relative orientation of the EFG tensor from the nuclear shielding tensor.
+An EFG tensor is a second-rank traceless symmetric tensor, and we describe its components with `Cq` and `eta`, i.e., the quadrupolar coupling constant and asymmetry parameter, respectively.
+Additionally, we see the Euler angle orientations, `alpha`, `beta`, and `gamma`, which are the relative orientation of the EFG tensor from a common reference frame.

 See :numref:`table_site` and :numref:`table_symmetric_tensor` for further information on the **Site** and **SymmetricTensor** objects and their attributes, respectively.